Summer Experience: International & Domestic

 - Non-credit course or training program

 - Remote opportunities – work must be conducted on-site

 - Organizations run by members of students' immediate family, or current undergraduate students

 Students can access Handshake to search for internship opportunities and other experiential learning opportunities.
 Via Handshake, students have access to a number of resources to guide their internship search.
 Students are encouraged to view the PCIP Summer Experience resource page in Handshake for a list of past PCIP internship placements (international & domestic).

 Students looking for summer housing may refer to the following resource for housing resources and opportunities in major cities throughout the US: Finding Summer Housing.

 As a condition of receiving an award, short assignments are required while on site.
-The culminating project of the summer is a poster that PCIP students present during the Summer Intensive Experience Poster Conference.
+The culminating project of the summer is a poster that PCIP students present during the Intensive Summer Experience Poster Conference for Internships and Research.
 The Poster Conference gives PCIP Summer students an opportunity to share their experiences with the campus community and takes place early in the fall semester.

 Assignments include the following:

 - presentation at annual Intensive Summer Experience Poster Conference (Fall 2019)

 - thank you letter(s) to donor(s)